schollii/pypubsub/docs/usage/usage_basic_tasks.rst

 	pub.sendMessage("some_topic") # no data

 This allows each listener to define whether it needs the topic information (rarely the case).
-Therefore, it is not part of the TDS.
-In the above example, the TDS for 'some_topic' is empty.
+Therefore, it is not part of the MDS.
+In the above example, the MDS for 'some_topic' is empty.

 Sending vs Broadcasting